PAIR-code/pretraining-tda/README.md

         well as the full set of 1.2M queries these are sampled from.
     *   TDA method outputs (retrieved and scored proponents) corresponding to the experiments in Section 5 and Section 6 of the paper.
+    *   TDA method outputs corresponding to additional evaluation tasks in Appendix A.5 of the paper.
     *   The corpus of 19.6M sentences from T-REx Wikipedia abstracts (Section 4.2 and 5 of the paper).
 *   [A data viewer app](./#tda-output-viewer) to make it easier to look at and